maximillianus/tech-how-to/README.md

 # tech-how-to
-My how to guide to install and initiate new technology
+This repo contains my how to guide to install and initiate new technology.

+Directory guide:
+- **aws_lambda**
+  - this is tutorial on how to use AWS lambda
+- *others